TSchotter/webserver-tomb/docs/11-putting-server-on-map/index.md

 ## Quick Start

 Start with [Getting a Domain Name](getting-a-domain-name.md) to learn how to purchase and configure a domain for your server.
+Then proceed to [Proxy Manager and SSL](proxy-manager-and-ssl.md) to secure your website with HTTPS.

 ---